curityio/dynamic-user-routing/README.md

     curity:
         proto: http
         addr: 80
-        hostname: curity-garcher.eu.ngrok.io
+        hostname: yourdomain.ngrok.io
 ```

 ## Deploy the System

-Then run the following script to deploy NGINX and Curity containers for EU and US regions:
+Then run the following script to deploy NGINX and Curity docker containers for EU and US regions:

 - ./run.sh